Help Identifying Your Sunglass Model

-Many brands such as Persols, Pradas, and Ray Ban Sunglassses commonly use the same model number but make several different sizes.
+Many brands make the same model in many sizes.
 For example, the Ray Ban Aviator Large Metal sunglasses all have the model number of RB3025LM.
 However, they come in 3 sizes - 55mm, 58mm and 62mm wide.

 Manually Measuring Lens Sizes